Italy's political tensions weigh down European shares

 According to investment flow data provider EPFR Global, European equity funds enjoyed solid inflows during the week ending Aug.
 21, just as U.S. equity funds endured their biggest outflow since 2008.

-A glitch on Deutsche Boerse’s derivatives platform Eurex halted trading for over an hour, echoing similar problems on Wall Street’s Nasdaq stock exchange last week.
+Monday’s trading session in Europe was marked by a glitch on Deutsche Boerse’s derivatives platform Eurex, with trading halted for over an hour, echoing similar problems on Wall Street’s Nasdaq stock exchange last week.